raphw/byte-buddy/README.md

 }
 ```

-With the above interceptor, any method could be matched and processed.
-When matching this interceptor, the two
+With the above interceptor, any intercepted method could be matched and processed.
+When matching the
-arguments of the `ComparisonInterceptor` would for example be passed as an object of length two.
-Also, a reference
+`Comparator:compare`, the two arguments of the method would for example be passed as an array of length two.
+Also,
-to `Comparator::compare` would be passed as a second argument such that the interceptor can detect which method it
+a reference to `Comparator::compare` would be passed as a second argument such that the interceptor can detect which
-is currently intercepting.
-By using the `@RuntimeType` annotation on the method, Byte Buddy simply casts the returned
+method it is currently intercepting.
+By using the `@RuntimeType` annotation on the method, Byte Buddy simply casts
-value to the return value of the intercepted method such as `int` for `Comparator::compare` where Byte Buddy is
+the returned value to the return value of the intercepted method such as `int` for `Comparator::compare` where Byte
-capable of boxing and unboxing primitive types.
+Buddy automatically applied a boxing or an unboxing of primitive types.

 You might think that using these annotations ties your code to Byte Buddy.
 However, Java ignores annotations in case
-that they are not available to a class loader such that generated code can still exist without Byte Buddy!
+that they are not visible to a class loader.
+This way, generated code can still exist without Byte Buddy!
 You can
 find more information on the `MethodDelegation` and on all of its predefined annotations in its *javadoc* and in
 Byte Buddy's tutorial.